Ghanchakkar: Trekking

 Bhairavgad fort near Shirpunje 1145 m village can be trekked if ample amount of time present.
 The photographs in this article are taken from the top of Bhairavgad near Shirpunje village.

 Topography

 Ghanchakkar and Muda combinedly have a vast plateau between their summits.

 Despite Ghanchakkar being the third highest peak in the Western Ghats, it is often overlooked by trekkers due to its lack of water.
 There is not an adequate supply of water apart from one small source which is only available during the colder months until summer at which point the plateau becomes barren.
 Ghanchakkar and Muda also do not offer any kind of shelter.
-There is a shrine of a local deity called 'Gavalidev' on Muda but it is mostly know only to the local people.
+There is a shrine of a local deity called 'Gavalidev' on Muda but it is mostly known only to the local people.